-If you have even a passing interest in the landscape around you, and you know you’ll have some time on the Isle of Skye, this is one hike that you must put before all others.
+If you have even a passing interest in the Scottish landscape, and you know you’ll have some time on the Isle of Skye, this is one hike that you must put before all others.

 Our original plan was to hike it three days earlier.
-It was the best decision of our whole holiday to refrain and wait for a better day!
+It was the best decision of our whole holiday to wait for a better day.
 In hindsight it would have been near suicide to try it in the mists (although the lower section probably would have been fine).

 In total we took a little over three hours to complete the circuit.
 The first 45 minutes is by far the toughest, but it’s good to get it out of the way early while you’re still fresh, rather than doing the loop in reverse and trying to descend the precarious slope on weary legs.